-Officially named Johnny "Red" Floyd Stadium/Horace Jones Field in 1968, Floyd Stadium will host its 78th season of Blue Raider football with the 2013 campaign.
-Set on the northwest end of campus, Johnny "Red" Floyd Stadium has undergone a multimillion dollar renovation over the past few years to make it one of the premier facilities in the region and the Sun Belt Conference.
+Officially named Johnny "Red" Floyd Stadium/Horace Jones Field in 1968, Floyd Stadium will host its 79th season of Blue Raider football with the 2014 campaign.
+Set on the northwest end of campus, Johnny "Red" Floyd Stadium has undergone a multimillion dollar renovation over the past few years to make it one of the premier facilities in the region and Conference USA.

 The stadium opened its doors on October 14, 1933, with a scoreless tie against Jacksonville State.

 Originally built as two sideline grandstands on either side of an outdoor track, it was enlarged in 1940, 1960, 1968, and most recently in 1998 to bring it to its current configuration as an octagonal bowl.